hknutzen/Netspoc/language.markdown

 1. When generating ACLs for an interface it must use those IP addresses which are visible in the area attached to this interface.
 2. The same is true when generating static routing entries.

-3. For devices of type PIX Netspoc is able to actually generate the NAT translation rules.
-For other devices, NAT has to be configured manually.
+But the actual NAT commands have to be configured manually.

 ### Attribute acl_use_real_ip